mono/website/docs/advanced/pinvoke/dllnotfoundexception.md

 Panic.
 Confusion.
 Chaos.
 These are generally the common reactions to such an Exception.

-Fortunetly there is hope.
+Fortunately there is hope.
 This error means that mono was unable to locate a library that one of the classes you are trying to use needs.
 This guide is here to help.

 Background Information & Possible Questions
 -------------------------------------------